oppia/oppia-web-developer-docs/Find-the-right-code-to-change.md

    Now you should be able to log in, set the user experience, and reload the page to see your submitted text preserved in the experience field.

-Congratulations, you've made a full-stack change!
+Congratulations, you've found all the files needed to make a full-stack change!
 Hopefully working through this exercise has helped you understand how all the parts of Oppia fit together.
+Now you can take what you've learned about finding code in Oppia to do something similar for your own change.
+Doing so will prepare you to write a design doc.

+**This tutorial gets you ready to write a design doc; there's a lot more to a full-stack change!** For example:

+* Considering data privacy and ethics in your design doc.
+* Creating stacked pull requests to make reviews easier.
+* Writing tests and documentation.
+* Considering how to design the appearance of your frontend changes.

 You can find a copy of the completed code [on GitHub](https://github.com/U8NWXD/oppia/tree/full-stack-change).